magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

 -  {:.fix}**Fix cron deadlocks and improve cron locking**–

-   -  {:.fix}Fixes an issue with some cron jobs not running due to an incorrect status value in the cron_schedule table.
-Now, we use the Magento lock framework to check and update cron job status instead of using the cron_schedule table.
-Cron jobs that have ended with an error status are retried during the next cron:run instead of waiting 24 hours.
+   -  {:.fix}Fixes an issue with some cron jobs not running due to an incorrect status value in the `cron_schedule` table.
+Now, we use the Magento lock framework to check and update cron job status instead of using the `cron_schedule` table.
+Cron jobs that have ended with an error status are retried during the next cron run instead of waiting 24 hours.

    -  {:.new}Adds a _retry_ operation to avoid deadlock during updates to the data in the `cron_schedule` table.